Qualify for an emotional support rabbit letter below.

 They are also undeniably adorable.
 Is there anything cuter than a fluffy bunny with floppy ears and a twitching nose?
 For people who struggle with mental or emotional disorders or abilities, all that cuteness can go a long way toward making them feel better.

-Rabbits may not be the first species you think of when you are considering an emotional support animal, but they are perfectly suited to their job.
+Rabbits may not be the first species you think of when you are considering an emotional support animal for your mental health, but they are perfectly suited to their job.
 These easy-to-care-for, low-maintenance pets are ideal for apartment dwellers and anyone else who is looking for a cuddly companion that doesn’t require a lot of space.
 Just give your bunny lots of love and treats, and you’ll have a very happy companion.

 Qualify for an emotional support rabbit today!